ashanrath/Microsoft-Rewards-Bot/README.md

 ## Development

-The current master branch is dated and the previous developers' current commitment is unknown.
-Therefore, I have decided to take the current state of the project and further develop it.
-I have released an [alpha version](https://github.com/tmxkn1/Microsoft-Rewards-Bot/releases/tag/v2.0.1) and it runs well on my local machine.
-You are encouraged to try it out and any feedback is greatly appreciated.
+The current master branch is pretty dated with to-do untouched.
+Since the developers' current commitment to the project is unknown, I have decided to take the current state and further develop it.

+The master branch will be used for stable release.
+For now, there is no stable release - I do not intend to call my locally tested [alpha version](https://github.com/tmxkn1/Microsoft-Rewards-Bot/releases/tag/v2.0.1) stable.
+You are encouraged to try the alpha version out.
+Any feedback is greatly appreciated.